Rakdoslover/Project-3/README.md

 The last page is a description about me and who i am.
 I used a copy of the index.html to create the background.
+Added a longer description about my background and made it function properly on all screen sizes.

+Having some trouble getting the published version on github to look like the preview one on Gitpod.
+Can't really seem to get why the versions are differing.